andreasvlachos/ImitationLearningTalk/README.md

 We assume python3, jupyter, svgwrite and the Chrome browser

-To run execute `jupyter notebook` and pick the appropriate notebeook.
+To run execute `jupyter notebook` and pick the appropriate notebook.